apache/flink/docs/concepts/runtime.md

 Programs written in the Data Stream API can resume execution from a **savepoint**.
 Savepoints allow both updating your programs and your Flink cluster without losing any state.

-[Savepoints](../ops/state/savepoints.html) are **manually triggered checkpoints**, which take a snapshot of the program and write it out to a state backend.
-They rely on the regular checkpointing mechanism for this.
+[Savepoints](../ops/state/savepoints.html) are **manually triggered checkpoints**, which take a snapshot of the program and write it out to a state backend using the regular checkpointing mechanism.
 During execution programs are periodically snapshotted on the worker nodes and produce checkpoints.
-The last completed checkpoint is only needed for recovery and you can safely discard older checkpoints as soon as a new one is completed.
+For recovery only the last completed checkpoint is needed and you can safely discarded older checkpoints as soon as a new one is completed.

 Savepoints are similar to these periodic checkpoints except that they are **triggered by the user** and **don't automatically expire** when newer checkpoints are completed.
 You can create savepoints from the [command line](../ops/cli.html#savepoints) or when cancelling a job via the [REST API](../monitoring/rest_api.html#cancel-job-with-savepoint).